Central Zone: Halifax, Eastern Shore, and Windsor-West Hants

 Halifax – city on the sea

 A sophisticated gem, Halifax is an historic port city with a modern attitude.
 Its high student population keeps the culture young and vibrant, and its thriving tech, creative, and health sectors position the city as dynamic and competitive.
-At nearly 400,000 people, Halifax has more to offer than a city its size “should”.
-Incredible dining, creative microbreweries, live theatre and symphony, bustling cafés, and countless pubs make life here a constant urban adventure.
+At nearly 400,000 people, Halifax has more to offer than a city its size “should.”
+Incredible dining, creative event spaces, live theatre and symphony, bustling cafés, and countless pubs make life here a constant urban adventure.

 Founded in 1749, Halifax is a city with a fascinating history, and it’s on display around every corner.
 Walk this city’s narrow streets, and you’ll constantly stumble upon the kind of historic buildings that didn’t manage to escape the bulldozer in other cities.
 It’s a “living history” that pervades the culture of this place to this day.
 Plus, countless recognized historic sites remind residents that this city has a storied past.

 17 hours : 37 mins : 40 secsNext cannon will be fired